(PEM) Post Exertional Malaise Fatigue Long Covid Symptoms ME/CFS PEM

 Symptom management for ME/CFS (Myalgic Encephalomyelitis/Chronic Fatigue Syndrome) in Long Covid patients often involves both pharmacological and non-pharmacological approaches.
 Pharmacological interventions can target specific symptoms such as:

-• Pain: Medications like nonsteroidal anti-inflammatory drugs (NSAIDs) or low-dose tricyclic antidepressants may be used.
+• Pain: Medications like non-steroidal anti-inflammatory drugs (NSAIDs) or low-dose tricyclic antidepressants may be used.

 • Sleep Disturbances: Options include sleep aids or medications that help regulate sleep patterns.